SSL Certificates FAQ

 Some Certification Authorities, like Comodo, do not have a Trusted Root CA certificate present in browsers, therefore they need a “chained root” in order for their certificates to be trusted – essentially a CA with a Trusted Root CA certificate issues a “chained” certificate which “inherits” the browser recognition of the Trusted Root CA. These SSL certificates are known as “chained root” SSL certificates.

-For a Certification Authority to have its own Trusted Root CA certificate already present in browsers is a clear sign that they are long-time, stable and credible organizations who have long term relationships with the browser vendors (such as Microsoft and Netscape) for the inclusion of their Trusted Root CA certificates.
+For a Certification Authority to have its own Trusted Root CA certificate already present in browsers is a clear sign that they are long-time, stable, and credible organizations who have long-term relationships with the browser vendors (such as Microsoft and Netscape) for the inclusion of their Trusted Root CA certificates.
 For this reason, such CAs are seen as being considerably more credible and stable than chained root certificate providers who do not have a direct relationship with the browser vendors.

 You can view the Certification Authorities who have their own root certificates by viewing the list in your browser.